 Columbia is a budget-focused brand with a solid reputation among casual outdoor-goers.
-Take their best-selling Newton Ridge, for example: at just $100 for the waterproof version, you get a seam-sealed leather upper, good all-around comfort with a nicely padded collar and tongue, and adequate performance for moderate day hikes, exploring national parks, and even use around town.
+Take their best-selling Newton Ridge, for example: At just $100 for the waterproof version, you get a seam-sealed leather upper, good all-around comfort with a nicely padded collar and tongue, and adequate performance for moderate day hikes, exploring national parks, and even use around town.
 When the mercury drops, their Fairbanks is another excellent value at $130 with the brand’s proprietary Omni-Tech waterproofing, Omni-Heat liner, and 200-gram insulation.
 Importantly, most designs can often be found on sale for even less than their MSRP.

 Location: Freeport, Maine

-Popular products: Bean Boots and Trail Model
+Popular products: Bean Boots, Trail Model, and Mountain Classic

 What we like: Their Bean Boots are legendary for low-key winter hiking and snowshoeing.

 What we don’t: They really only excel at the casual end of the spectrum.

 Founded in 1912 by hunter and fisherman Leon Leonwood Bean (hence the name), L.L.
 Bean is an East Coast staple with a large selection of outdoor clothing and shoes, camping and hunting equipment, travel accessories, and more.
 The company originally only sold a single product—their legendary Bean Boots—which remain a popular choice for everything from winter hiking and snowshoeing to hunting and even casual wear (they range from 16 in. in height down to stylish moccasin models and waxed canvas designs).
 And we love L.L.
 Bean’s generous 1-year return policy, which provides a nice dose of added assurance should you encounter any issues.